deanlie/ReopenAndRisk/README.md

 Bugs
 ----
+ * 2021-10-14: updatePopulationEstimateData should be modified to check date of current population estimate files, only update if they're old (say, older than 1 month)
  * 2021-10-14: US_State_Testing_Rate.csv, US_State_Total_Test_Results, US_State_Case_Fatality_Ratio, and US_State_Incident_Rate were rewritten to eliminate bad column names.
 See DEVELOPMENT/zapStateTestingRate.R.
 There is a bug in computation of the corresponding US_ data files.
  * 2021-10-08: Test Positivity boxplots have a bug!
 Scale is off, maybe by a factor of 10000, or maybe two data points are way off,